syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

 ### Triggering event on cell double-click in pivot grid
 The [`cellDoubleClick`](/api/js/ejpivotclient#events:celldoubleclick) event is triggered when you double-click any cell in the pivot grid.
-It can be enabled through [`enableCellDoubleClick`](/api/js/ejpivotclient#members:enablecelldoubleclick) property.
+It can be enabled through the [`enableCellDoubleClick`](/api/js/ejpivotclient#members:enablecelldoubleclick) property.

 {% highlight html %}